Table of Contents

-Take your pooch to regular checkups even when they aren’t showing any worrying symptoms to make sure everything is in order.
-Owners often oversee warning signals that vets can identify with ease.
+To make sure your pup is healthy, take them to regular checkups even when they aren’t showing any worrying symptoms to make sure everything is in order.
+Owners often oversee warning signals that vets can identify with ease, which is the case with seizures and skin issues.
 Early diagnosis will make any condition easier to treat and will make everyday life more enjoyable for both your buddy and you!

 |Major concerns||Minor concerns||Occasional tests|